 This will result in the look of a D-log profile for a solid log, which is milled with a round side to the outside and a flat side on the inside.
 When you walk in the door, you will insist this is a “real” log home.

-For those who want the look of logs but want to avoid the maintenance of wood, these offer several advantages.
+For those who want the look of logs but want to avoid the maintenance of wood, these log sidings offer several advantages.

-Just drive through any neighborhood today and notice how traditional wood siding has essentially been replaced by vinyl siding.
+Just drive through any neighborhood today and notice how traditional wood siding or clapboard siding has essentially been replaced by vinyl siding.

-Vinyl log siding reflects similar advances and can be made to look like pine, cedar or numerous other woods.
+Vinyl log siding has made advances and it can be made to look like pine, cedar or numerous other woods.
 It actually looks really good.
-Insects and rot are not a problem--it’s practically maintenance free.
+Insects and rot are not a problem–it’s practically maintenance free.

 Steel log siding also offers these benefits.
 In addition, unlike many other siding options, steel is a noncombustible product and meets even the most stringent building codes.